Clean as you go cooking is the answer!

-- Start with clear benches and an empty dishwasher (or at least with space in it, assuming you have the luxury of a dishwasher).
+- Start with clear benches and an empty dishwasher (or at least space in the dishwasher, assuming you have the luxury of a dishwasher).

 - Fill the sink with hot, soapy water to wipe up spills and clean dishes straight away.
-As it takes forever for hot water to get to my kitchen, I often boil the kettle and use that to top up the sink and keep it hot.
+It takes forever for hot water to get to my kitchen, so I often boil the kettle and use that to top up the sink and keep it hot.

 - Clean up spills on the floor straight away too!
 Have a dustpan and broom and cleaning cloth specifically for the floor on hand.